M1HA15/discord-python-bot/README.md

-# Discord Casual Python Bot
+# Discord Python Bot

-This is the source code of the old Sparky bot!
+This is the Sparky bot Source Code!

 It was added to 209 Discord servers and was able to please all its users.